Science, not promises

 The Problem with Painkillers: They Weren't Made for Women

-Women with Severe PMS and PMDD Experience Depression-Like Symptoms Every Month
+Women with PMDD Experience Depression-Like Symptoms Every Month

 Learn more about the cycle brain connection.